Delivering FibroScan® Products to Revolutionize Liver Health Assessment

 - Stores and supplies vitamins, minerals and iron to parts of the body where they are needed

-- Clears the blood of waste products, hormones, drugs and other toxins.
+- Clears the blood of waste products, hormones, drugs, and other toxins.

 - Produces essential proteins, including blood clotting factors and enzymes.

-In essence, your liver is a chemical processing plant which constantly distributes essential nutrients while removing harmful toxins.
+In essence, your liver is a chemical processing plant that constantly distributes essential nutrients while removing harmful toxins.
 In this way, your liver takes care of you and at Echosens North America, we strive to empower you to keep your liver healthy.

 The Danger of Diabetes & Obesity for Liver Health

-NAFLD is associated with obesity, insulin resistance, diabetes and other metabolic risk factors, and is directly related to too much fat in the liver cells.
-If left untreated, NAFLD can progress to non-alcoholic steatohepatitis (NASH) which may lead to cirrhosis of the liver with complications of hepatocellular carcinoma (HCC), liver failure and liver related death or the requirement of liver transplantation.
+NAFLD is associated with obesity, insulin resistance, diabetes, and other metabolic risk factors, and is directly related to too much fat in the liver cells.
+If left untreated, NAFLD can progress to non-alcoholic steatohepatitis (NASH) which may lead to cirrhosis of the liver with complications of hepatocellular carcinoma (HCC), liver failure and liver-related death or the requirement of liver transplantation.
 Learn more about NASH.